Sonamkandari/Data_warehouse_project/README.md

 ```
-# Diffrent Transformation which we had done  / types of data cleansing
-- 1: **Triming**: Removes unnecessary spaces to ensures data consistency and uniformity across all records
+## Data Validation & Transformation
+- After inserting all the cleaned data, we recheck all columns of the `crm_prd_info` table to ensure data quality.
+## Data Transformations Applied
+The following data transformation techniques were used:
+1. **Derived Columns:**
+   Create new columns based on calculations or transformations of existing data.
-- 2: **Data Normalization & Standardization**: Maps coded values to meaningful, user-friendly descripttion
+2. **Data Normalization & Standardization**
+   Map coded values to meaningful, user-friendly descriptions.
-- 3: **Handling Missing Data**: Fills in the blanks by adding a default values
-- 4: **Remove Duplicates**: Ensures only record per entity by identifying and retaining the most relevant row
+3. **Handling Missing Data:**
+   Fill missing values using default or derived values.
+4. **Data Type Casting:**
+   Convert data from one data type to another as required.
+5. **Data Enrichment:**
+   Add new, relevant attributes to enhance the dataset for analysis.
 ---
-# clean & Load crm_prd_info
+## Clean & Load → `crm_sales_details`
-- Moving into the second table of the bronze layer that is Product_information : prd_info
--  cleaned the 2nd table  crm_prd_info table , we had cleaned all the columns of second table and inserted those cleaned table in the silver layer

  ```
 USE DataWarehouse;